LRAAAAAAAAAAK/Virt/README.md

 Max Velocity−Current Velocity
 ​

-The Fatigue Coefficient is determined based on the lift type and user input (e.g., perceived exertion).
 Example: "Your RIR for this set is 2, indicating you could perform 2 more reps before failure."
 2. Progress Tracking
 Metrics: